Senior Lecturer in Visual Communication

 Research statement

-Assemblage Part 1: The work explores the fabrics used in construction and the relationship between functional and non-functional forms.
-The sculptures aim to disrupt the conscious and unconscious familiarity of fabric and function by asking questions of the materials and placing them outside their assumed location.
+Molly’s current research revolves around intentional and unintentional assemblages.
+The work explores the fabrics used in construction and the relationship between functional and non-functional forms.
+Her sculptures aim to disrupt the conscious and unconscious familiarity of fabric and function by asking questions of the materials and placing them outside their assumed location.
 An acknowledgement of the parallels between architectural and sculptural methods is vital; however, this work demands a conscious division within the construction process that takes the work from the functional into the sculptural.